romi/romi-robots-docs/docs/Scanner/configuration_files.md

 ## Algorithmic tasks

 ### Colmap task
+Defined in `romiscan.task.colmap`, it is used to match scan images and estimate camera poses.
+It can also be used to compute a sparse and/or dense point cloud.

-List of luigi parameters:
+List of luigi task parameters:

 - `upstream_task`: task upstream of the `Colmap` task, default is `ImagesFilesetExists`

-List of variables:
+List of task variables:

 - `matcher`: images mathing method, can be either "exhaustive" (default) or "sequential";
 - `compute_dense`: boolean indicating whether to run the dense colmap to obtain a dense point cloud, `False` by default;